GENERAL INFORMATION

 SCHEDULE

-In 2025, a new edition of La Etapa will take place with two distances: 33 km and 15 km, starting on Sunday, November 30.
-More information at http://www.laetapa.com.ar.
+In 2026, a new edition of La Etapa will take place.
+This time it will include two distances: 15 km on December 5th and 33 km on December 6th.
+More information at: www.laetapa.com.ar

 SCHEDULE